 Extrahepatic bile ducts.
 These are the duct system outside the liver.
 After exiting the liver, the right and left hepatic ducts join to form the common hepatic duct.
 The duct draining the gallbladder — called the cystic duct — then merges with the common hepatic duct, which is then called the common bile duct.

 Q: What are the risk factors for bile duct cancer?

-A: Doctors are not sure exactly what causes bile duct cancer, but there are some possible risk factors.
-A history of these problems may increase your risk for bile duct cancer:
+A: Healthcare providers are not sure exactly what causes bile duct cancer, but there are some possible risk factors:

 An autoimmune disease called primary sclerosing cholangitis